 Moral obligation financing generally involves the issuance of debt by a public authority to finance a revenue producing project or other activity.
 The debt is secured, in the first instance, by project revenues, but includes statutory provisions requiring the State, subject to appropriation by the Legislature, to make up any deficiencies which may occur in the issuer's debt service reserve fund.
 There has never been a payment default on any moral obligation debt of any public authority.
 DOB does not expect the State to increase statutory authorizations for moral obligation bond programs.
 From 1976 through 1987, the State was called upon to appropriate and make payments totaling \$162.8 million to make up deficiencies in the debt service reserve funds of HFA pursuant to moral obligation provisions.
 In the same period, the State also expended additional funds to assist the Project Finance Agency, Urban Development Corporation (UDC) and other public authorities which had moral obligation debt outstanding.
-The State has not been called upon to make any payments pursuant to any moral obligations since FY 1987 and no such requirements are anticipated during FY 2016.
+The State has not been called upon to make any payments pursuant to any moral obligations since FY 1987 and no such requirements are anticipated during FY 2017.
+As of March 31, 2016, approximately \$2 million of moral obligation debt was outstanding.